GeoAware-VLA: Implicit Geometry Aware Vision-Language-Action Model: Results and Discussions

 \subsection{A Geometric Backbone is a Strong In-Distribution Performer}

-First, we assess whether integrating a frozen geometric backbone affects performance on familiar tasks.
-As shown in Table~\ref{tab:success_rates_updated}, our GeoAware models not only match the high success rates of their baseline counterparts on the original training views, but also yield an overall improvement in performance, boosting VQ-BeT's original performance to achieve the highest overall success rate of 96.8\%.

-This result supports our hypothesis that a lightweight, trainable projection layer is sufficient to adapt the geometrically-rich features from a frozen backbone for the policy.
+First, we assess whether integrating a frozen geometric backbone affects performance on the original view.
+As shown in Table~\ref{tab:libero_results}, our GeoAware models not only match the high success rates of their baseline counterparts on the original training views, but also yield an overall improvement in performance, boosting VQ-BeT's original performance to achieve the highest overall success rate.
+A similar trend can be seen on the CALVIN benchmark in Table~\ref{tab:calvin_results}.
+Meanwhile, other methods of integrating geometric priors like Evo-0 perform well on some of the easier subsets such as LIBERO Goal and Object but tend to lose performance on the harder task suites.
+This result supports our hypothesis that a lightweight, trainable projection layer is sufficient to adapt the geometrically-rich features from a frozen backbone for the policy without sacrificing in-distribution performance.